Ashika200/CodTech-Task-1/README.md

 ---

 ## Contributions
-This project was undertaken by Ashika Jain during her tenure at CODTECH IT SOLUTIONS.
+This project was undertaken by Ashika Jain during her term at CODTECH IT SOLUTIONS.
 The EDA performed on the Iris dataset serves as a foundation for further classification or clustering tasks.

----

----

----

 ---